Our downtown Portland Top Picks

 Where should I walk my dog?

-Located one block from the hotel is a small concrete pocket park.
-If grass is a requirement, the park blocks are a short walk from the hotel.
+Located a short walk from the hotel is a grassy park.
 Ask your concierge for detailed directions.
 Don’t forget to see the front desk for doggie bags, just in case!

 Best coffee in Portland?

 Just like wine, beer and rain, there is no shortage of great coffee shops.
 Some local favorite spots around Portland are: Barista and Heart.
 Everyone loves getting a grab and go cup of jo at Barista, and if you have time to sit down and enjoy it, Heart is the place to be.
 It’s a great place just to bring a book or check your email.
 The constant flow of patrons, makes for excellent people watching.

 On a rainy day, what are the best things to do?